How to Get a Passenger Transport for Non-Emergency Cases Business License in Dubai

 Dubai's rapidly expanding healthcare, corporate, and tourism sectors are driving strong demand for reliable, non-emergency passenger transport services, creating a timely opportunity for entrepreneurs and investors.
 Whether you are planning medical transfers, corporate shuttles, or assisted mobility solutions, the UAE market offers a well-regulated and commercially attractive environment to build a sustainable operation.

-This guide explains how to obtain a Passenger Transport for Non-Emergency Cases Business Licence (Activity Code 4922.92) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is an ideal base for this activity.
+This guide explains how to obtain a Passenger Transport for Non-Emergency Cases Business License (Activity Code 4922.92) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is an ideal base for this activity.

-What the Licence Covers and Who It Suits
+What the License Covers and Who It Suits

 Activity Code 4922.92 covers the provision of scheduled and unscheduled passenger transport services that fall outside emergency response operations.
 In practical terms, this includes non-emergency medical transfers, corporate employee shuttles, airport transfers, hotel guest transport, and assisted mobility services for elderly or mobility-impaired passengers.

-The licence is particularly well-suited to businesses targeting healthcare providers requiring patient transfer solutions, hotels and resorts needing guest transport, corporates managing workforce mobility, and operators specialising in accessible transport for passengers with reduced mobility.
+The license is particularly well-suited to businesses targeting healthcare providers requiring patient transfer solutions, hotels and resorts needing guest transport, corporates managing workforce mobility, and operators specialising in accessible transport for passengers with reduced mobility.
 Both startups and existing transport operators looking to expand into the UAE market will find this licensing pathway straightforward and commercially relevant.

 Key Facts at a Glance